Rlhoove1/tryingmybest/src/installation.md

 Once the dependencies are met, ccAFv2 can be installed in R using the devtools package, which must be installed first.
 The devtools package can be installed using the command:
 ```
 install.packages('devtools')
-#Once the devtools package is installed, it can then be used to install the ccAFv2 R package
-#from this GitHub repository using the following command:
 devtools::install_github('plaisier-lab/ccafv2_R/ccAFv2')
 ```
 # System Dependencies